| |

 The Water Is A By Product Of The Nearby GeoThermal Plant

-So, unlike every other lagoon in Iceland, the milky blue water at the Blue Lagoon isn’t technically a natural hot spring.
+Unlike every other lagoon in Iceland, the milky blue water at the Blue Lagoon isn’t technically a natural hot spring.
+The water is actually a by-product from the nearby power plant – doesn’t that sound inviting!?

 The power plant uses the geothermal water to generate electricity, and as it turns out, that process creates a discharge of creamy silica filled water.
 Locals started bathing in this pool claiming it had healing powers, and the rest is history!
-You can read more about it.

 The power plant still exists today, and you’ll actually drive by it on your way to the Blue Lagoon.
 Without it, you wouldn’t have the Blue Lagoon in Iceland!